MurphyAdam/Flask-Blog/README.md

 I assume you have Python and PIP installed on your machine.
 If not, please do.
-Also you need to have Postgres database installed and running (if you donnot install or use Postgres db , an sqlite db is used intead.
+Also you need to have Postgres database installed and running (if you donnot install or use Postgres db , an sqlite db is used instead.
 You can use any db of choice you like.
 To learn more about that, please refer to Flask-Sqlalchemy and Sqlalechemy docs.)

 ```python
 pip install requirements.txt